smxl/winfix/README.md

 ### Usage

 1a.
-Download cmd and exe / Release
+Download cmd and exe

 1b.
 Download Release and unzip